k-thornton/design-docs/protocol/external-block-production.md

 ## Problem Statement

-The tight coupling of proposer and sequencer roles in the `op-node` limits the ability to implement customize transaction sequencing rules or optimize block production via external block builders.
+The tight coupling of proposer and sequencer roles in the `op-node` limits the ability to implement customized transaction sequencing rules or optimize block production via external block builders.
 This manifests as a lack of flexibility in the OP Stack.

 ## Context

-As of September 2024, the `op-node` sofware in `sequencer` mode performs both the role of "proposer" and "sequencer".
+As of September 2024, the `op-node` software in `sequencer` mode performs both the role of "proposer" and "sequencer".
 As the "proposer", the `op-node` propagates a proposal, with full authority, for the next block in the canonical L2 chain to the network.
 Unlike a layer 1 "proposer", it does not have a "vote" in the finality of that block, other than by committing it to the L1 chain.
 As a "sequencer", it is also responsible for the ordering of transactions in the L2 block's it proposes.
-Today, it uses a `op-geth`, a diff-minimized fork of the Layer 1 Execution client `geth`, and it's stock transaction ordering algorithm.
+Today, it uses a `op-geth`, a diff-minimized fork of the Layer 1 Execution client `geth`, and its stock transaction ordering algorithm.

 On Ethereum Layer 1, a concept known as "Proposer Builder Separation" has become popularized as a client architecture decision to purposefully enable the "proposer" to request a block from an external party.
 These parties run modified versions of `geth` and newer clients like `reth` to build blocks with numerous ordering algorithms and features.
 On Layer 1, the communication between the proposer and the builder is achieved via the [`mev-boost` software](https://github.com/flashbots/mev-boost).